Ypertex/blog/content/articles/better-decision-making/index.md

 - "Strategy"
 - "Leadership"
 - "Career"
-summary: "While we all face decisions on a daily basis, we often reinvent the wheel in our process of decision making.
-However, there's a set of strategic criteria that helps you making robust, fast, and comprehensible choices every time."
+summary: "While we all face decisions on a daily basis, we often reinvent the wheel in our decision-making process.
+However, there's a set of strategic criteria that helps you make robust, fast, and comprehensible choices every time."
 images:
 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/6db98220-58e2-4ecc-b7ed-9b84dd23289a
 ---